United Arab Emirates United Arab Emirates

 Statistical Snapshot

 UAE scores the highest on the Human Development Index among Arab countries.
-At 0.890 (2019), the Emirates is positioned among the very high human development group— ranking 31st out of 189 countries and territories.
-Life expectancy at birth reached 78 in 2019, compared to a regional average of 72.1 years.
-UAE’s expected years of schooling stood at 14.3, also higher than the regional average of 12.1 years but lower than the average of countries in the very high HDI group, at 16.3 years.[4]
-UAE had also recorded high economic ranking in international indices which helped in attracting investment, as a result of an increase in investors’ confidence.[5]
+At 0.911 (2021), the Emirates is positioned among the very high human development group— ranking 26th out of 191 countries and territories.
+Life expectancy at birth reached 79.2 in 2022, compared to a regional average of 70.81 years.
+UAE’s expected years of schooling stood at 15.7, also higher than the regional average of 12.4 years but lower than the average of countries in the very high HDI group, at 16.5 years.[4]
+UAE had also recorded a high economic ranking in international indices which helped in attracting investment, as a result of an increase in investors’ confidence.[5]

 In response, the authorities announced reforms in 2018 to boost non-oil growth, promote innovation, improve the competitiveness of the business environment, strengthen the role of the private sector, privatize nonstrategic government-related enterprises (GREs), and improve the ecosystem for SME development.
 In 2018, the hydrocarbon sector constituted 32 percent of GDP, down from 38 percent in 2010.
 Over the same period, the share of high-technology exports almost tripled.
-In 2019, higher hydrocarbon growth at 3.4 percent, coupled by a slower growth of non-hydrocarbon GDP at 1 percent, resulted in an overall real GDP growth of 1.7 percent.[5]
+In 2019, higher hydrocarbon growth at 3.4 percent, coupled with a slower growth of non-hydrocarbon GDP at 1 percent, resulted in an overall real GDP growth of 1.7 percent, [5] which increased in 2022 to 7.6 and it is estimated to grow by 3.3% in 2023.
+[5] [6]

 Nationals are increasingly encouraged to seek employment in the private sector.
-The 2017 labor force survey shows that 75 percent of the non-Emiratis are employed in the private sector, in comparison to only 7.3 percent in the governmental sector, while 8.2 percent of the Emiratis work in the private, compared to 83.2 percent in the governmental sector.
-According to the latest national published data, the total unemployment rate is 2.5 percent.
-The economic participation of women in the labor market remains low at 52.7 percent compared to 92.8 percent for men.[7]
+The 2017 labor force survey showed that 75 percent of non-Emiratis are employed in the private sector, in comparison to only 7.3 percent in the governmental sector, while 8.2 percent of Emiratis work in the private, compared to 83.2 percent in the governmental sector.
+According to the latest national published data, the total unemployment rate is 4.3 percent.
+The economic participation of women in the labor market increased from 52.7 to 65.7 percent in 2020 compared to 86.4 percent for men.[7]

 Sources:

-[2] Population Division of the Department of Economic and Social Affairs of the United Nations Secretariat.2018.
+[2] Population Division of the Department of Economic and Social Affairs of the United Nations Secretariat.
+2023.
 World Urbanization Prospects.
-[ONLINE] Available at: https://population.un.org/wup/ [Accessed 1 March 2021].
+[ONLINE] Available at: https://population.un.org/wup/ [Accessed 23 October 2023].

 view all